 4. NATURE OF COMMI'ITEE: POWERS

 LVHAC is an informal and purely advisory committee established for the foregoing purposes.
-Its recommendations, if any, are not meant to and will not bind any person or entity in any manner whatsoever, including those represented by committee members.
+Its recommendations, if any, are not meant to and will not bind any person or entity in any manner whatsoever, including those represented by Committee members.

 The LVHAC will consolidate and discuss information obtained through the monitoring program and will be available to suggest project-specific preventive or remedial action.
 Summaries of the data collected by the LVHAC will be maintained by Mono County as public records.

-Committee meetings shall be conducted in accordance with Robert’s Rules of Order.
+Committee meetings shall be conducted in accordance with Robert’s Rules of Order, unless impracticable to do so.
+Failure to adhere to such Rules shall not invalidate any action of the Committee.
 Each official member of the Committee shall have one vote.

 5. ORGANIZATION.